Atlanta still yet to receive 'serious' bid for 'Bale-like' Almiron

 His fine form in MLS has led to links to several European clubs, most notably Newcastle United, with the speculation ramping up ahead of the January transfer window.

-However, despite reports that Almiron was closing in on a move to England, Atlanta insists it is yet to agree a deal.
+However, despite reports on Wednesday that Almiron was closing in on a move to England, Atlanta insist they are yet to agree a deal.

-Asked if the club had received an acceptable offer, president Eales replied: "No, absolutely not."
+Asked by Omnisport if the club had received an acceptable offer, president Eales replied: "No, absolutely not."

 River Plate's Copa Libertadores hero Gonzalo Martinez has spoken of a potential move to Atlanta, and could take Almiron's place, but Eales is still waiting for an offer that suits all parties.